Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 - AZ, CA, FL, LA, TX

-The Eureka Lemon is such an easy tree to grow.
-It is drought tolerant & easily adaptable to many soils and conditions.
-You don't need to spray scary chemicals because it isn't prone to pests and disease.
+Even better is the fact that it’s drought-tolerant and easily adaptable to many soils and conditions.
+You don't need to spray chemicals because it isn't prone to pests or diseases, so you’ll get a hassle-free harvest of abundant lemons, right from home.

-If you live where winters won't allow your Eureka lemon to survive outdoors, simply put your potted tree in front of a sunny window during cold seasons.
-Then, in late spring, white flowers cover the tree.
-These blooms are followed by huge fruit.
+If you live where winters won't allow your Variegated Eureka Lemon to survive outdoors, simply put your potted tree in front of a sunny window during cold seasons.
+Getting your own exotic pink lemons at home, from growing to harvesting, couldn’t be simpler.

 Pink Variegated Eureka Lemon Tree Pollination